0xTheOldOne/0xtheoldone/README.md

 <img align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=0xTheOldOne&layout=compact&langs_count=5&theme=github_dark" />
 <div>
   <p>In real life, i work as a senior software developer/technical expert for a 5000+ employees group.</p>
-  <p>I used to work with different companies in various domains such as industry, defense, railway and aeronautics.</p>
+  <p>I used to work with different companies in various domains such as industry, defense, railway and aeronautics.
+Keep in mind that everything that you will see on this github is part of personal projects and nothing was used at work.</p>
   <p>Also, i love to share my knowledge with other people, that's why I taught the basics of C# at the university, in parallel with my work, for a few years.</p>
 </div>